Thuế áp dụng như thế nào đối với chủ nhà?

 If automatic occupancy tax collection and payment isn't available for your listing, you can collect occupancy taxes manually with a special offer or the Resolution Center.

 Note: Transient occupancy tax payouts won't go through specific routing rules, and will only be sent to your default payout method.

-If your country of residence is part of the European Union, Latin America, China, or South Korea, you may need to assess value added tax (VAT) on the services you provide.
+If your country of residence is part of the European Union, Latin America, China, or South Korea, you may need to assess VAT on the services you provide.
 We encourage you to consult a tax advisor in your jurisdiction for more insight or if you need assistance assessing VAT on the services you provide.